-At this time, you cannot duplicate a Versions or Notebooks project directly from within Abstract.
+At this time, you cannot duplicate a Branches or Notebooks project directly from within Abstract.

 To manually duplicate a project: